awxkee/fast_morphology/README.md

 # Fast morphology in pure Rust

 This crate provides fast 2D arbitrary shaped structuring element for planar, RGB and RGBA images.
-Library provides high performance erosion, dilation, closing and opening.
+Library provides high performance erosion, dilation, closing, opening, tophat, gradient and blackhat.

 In most cases performance when implemented fully in hardware faster than OpenCV.